 With millions more people now working from home, it’s important to feel physically comfortable at your desk.
 The furniture used in a commercial office is usually more adjustable, meaning you can lower or raise your desk or chair to suit your height.
 However, when working from home we often have to make do with the furniture we have (sofas, dining tables, even our beds), which, over time, can lead to bad posture, aches and pains.

 Whether you plan to work at home for the foreseeable future, or split your time between office and home working, your home office setup is important to your overall posture.
-In this feature, we run through some of the options that can help with this, including the best standing desks and an ergonomic home office chair.
+In this feature, we run through some of the options that can help with this, including the best standing desks (opens in new tab) and an ergonomic office chair (opens in new tab).

 We’ve also included advice from EMS Works, a company specializing in electro muscle stimulation, covering easy ways to spot and deal with bad posture when you’re working from home.
 We’ve also included one of the most popular and enjoyable posture stretch videos you’ll find online.